A Finding Aid to the Brents Carlton Papers, 1903-2014, in the Archives of American Art, by Jean Fitzgerald and Rihoko Ueno

 - Detailed Description and Container Inventory

-Brents Carlton was born October 31, 1903, in Roswell, New Mexico.
-After a few years, his family moved to Arkansas.
-In 1923, Carlton moved to San Francisco to attend the California School of Fine Arts for four years.
-From 1928 to 1929, he studied under a scholarship at the Art Students' League in New York, after which he returned to San Francisco and established his own studio.
+Brents Carlton was born on October 31, 1903, in Roswell, New Mexico; his family later moved to Arkansas.
+In 1924, Carlton moved to San Francisco to attend the California School of Fine Arts for four years.
+From 1928 to 1929, he studied under a scholarship at the Art Students' League in New York, after which he returned to San Francisco and established his own studio at Polk Street.
 In order to support his family, Carlton was also employed as a pharmacist for 30 years.

 Overview of the Collection